At St. John's Church of England Primary School, Hindley Green, our sense of belonging in school, Church and the community enables all to flourish.

 "My favourite thing about school is that when I am down, staff at school are always there to cheer me up with a joke or words of encouragement."

-Please find the January edition of the Healthy School News attached.
+Please find the April edition of the Trust Reading Newsletter below.

-Congratulations to this week's STARS OF THE WEEK for their amazing attitudes to learning, keep up the good work!
 QUEST Trust

+Congratulations to this week's SATRS OF THE WEEK for their amazing attitudes to learning.
+Keep up the good work!